snowfoxsh/nestify/README.md

 ### Field Attributes **`#>[meta]`**

-If you structure has many defined attributes it can become awkward to define attributes before the nested structure.
-To combat this you can define attributes that apply to nested objects before fields and enum variants.
-This can be accomplished by using `#>[meta]` syntax. `#>` will apply the attribute to the next struct.
+If you structure has many defined attributes, it can become awkward to define attributes before the nested structure.
+To combat this, you can define attributes that apply to nested objects before fields and enum variants.
+This can be achieved by using `#>[meta]` syntax. `#>` will apply the attribute to the next struct.

 ```rust
 nest! {